romac/cargo-watch/README.md

 Run a Cargo command (defaults to `run`) everytime a source file changes.

-Should work on any POSIX environment where [`fswatch`](https://github.com/emcrisostomo/fswatch) is available.
+This should work on any POSIX environment where [`fswatch`](https://github.com/emcrisostomo/fswatch) is available.

+I quickly threw this together because [passcod/cargo-watch](https://github.com/passcod/cargo-watch) doesn't support Mac OS X, and I was tired of running `cargo build` by hand everytime I updated a source file.

+The plan is not to improve this script, but to add support for FSEvents to [passcod/cargo-watch](https://github.com/passcod/cargo-watch) and then deprecate this project.

+## Usage

 ```
 Usage: